UNIVERSE-DAO/UNIVERSE/README.md

 **The Ultimate Tool for Good to Master the Infinite Game**<br>
 <sub>Building, Decentralizing & Governing with Cipher Punk Ideology</sub>

->This is the living whitepaper “The Portal to the Possible” — a map of symbolic layers, protocol principles, and pathways into action.
+>This is the living whitepaper “The Portal to the Possible” —
+a map of symbolic layers, protocol principles, and pathways into action.
+>
+>Each section is a lens into the whole — dive deeper by exploring the title links.

 <br>